This post may contain affiliate links. Please read my disclosure and privacy policy.

 Heat a skillet over medium-high heat and spray it with cooking oil to help prevent sticking.
 (You can also cook these on a grill, if you prefer.)

 Depending on the size of your pan, you can cook 3 or more patties at a time.
-I can fit three burgers in my 10-inch cast-iron skillet, but you can cook all of them at once if you have a large griddle.
+I can fit three burgers in my 10-inch cast-iron skillet, but you can cook them all at once if you have a large griddle.
 The burgers should instantly sizzle when they hit the pan.
 Season with additional salt and pepper, if desired.

 Cook for 3 to 4 minutes, until the edges of the burgers start to brown.
 Flip the burgers, and you should see a dark brown sear on the side that is now facing up.